SoWieMarkus/wheelgpt/README.md

 More information on [wheelgpt.dev](https://wheelgpt.dev).
 Get the [OpenPlanet Plugin](https://openplanet.dev/plugin/wheelgpt-plugin).

 WheelGPT is a [Trackmania](https://www.trackmania.com/) Twitch bot that was originally developed for the Twitch channel of GranaDyy - the wheel guy.
 With the bot, viewers can ask for the current map of the streamer.
 They can also guess the next personal best time of the streamer.
-To automate the evaluation of the guesses and the updating of the map, this plugin was developed.
+To automate the evaluation of the guesses and the updating of the map, an openplanet plugin was developed.

+## Any Questions?
+Feedback?

+If you have any questions regarding the plugin or the Twitch Bot, feel free to contact me!

+- Discord: sowiemarkus

 ## Features